mnielsen/finding_scenius/finding_scenius.md

 collection of cities, I frankly think that's far too modest a criterion.
 So we can confidently reject the genius hypothesis.

-## Scenius and the adjacent possible
+## Appendix: Scenius and the adjacent possible

 The author [Steven Johnson](http://www.stevenberlinjohnson.com/) has developed the idea of the _adjacent possible_ [*] in his book